In the same way as humans have arteries and veins to carry blood, plants have their own ways of transporting substances so that they can survive.

-Plants have two main transport systems: XYLEM and PHLOEM
+Plants have two main transport systems: xylem and phloem.

-Water and minerals are transported by xylem
+Water and minerals are transported by xylem.

 They are hollow tubes with continuous walls that are made from specialised dead cells called vessels.

-This secure structure allows the transport of water and minerals UPWARDS from the roots and through the stem, so think root to leaves!
+This secure structure allows the transport of water and minerals upwards from the roots and through the stem - so think root to leaves!

-Surprisingly, this antigravity direction is what we call a physical process, meaning the xylem doesn’t need energy to push it’s water contents around.
+Surprisingly, this antigravity direction is what we call a physical process, meaning the xylem doesn’t need energy to push its water contents around.

-Phloem has its own term for this transport called TRANSLOCATION!
+Phloem has its own term for this transport called translocation.

 Sieve tube cells have no nuclei and are stacked on top of each other, making the tunnels of the phloem.
 The cytoplasm of the neighbouring cells interacts through the gaps in the ends of each cell.

-But if you look through a microscope, a section of stem looks very different to a root because of the different arrangements of xylem and phloem.
+If you look through a microscope, a section of stem looks very different to a root because of the different arrangements of xylem and phloem.

 In the roots, xylem is in the middle with phloem around the outside, but in the stem they are arranged in pairs.

-These allow a plant to absorb water from the soil using osmosis
+These allow a plant to absorb water from the soil using osmosis.

-The gradient here is dependent on there being less water in the root hair cytoplasm than the soil, and so as water comes in, the cell also actively transports mineral salts from its low concentration in the soil to an already high concentration in the cytoplasm, maintaining the influx of water.
+The gradient here is dependent on there being less water in the root hair cytoplasm than in the soil, and so as water comes in, the cell also actively transports mineral salts from their low concentration in the soil to an already high concentration in the cytoplasm, maintaining the influx of water.

 And as active transport always needs energy, these cells respire a lot to make the energy the cell needs to be able to function.